How to Build a Grubhub Clone App? Readymade vs Custom Solutions

 Interestingly, the two business models aren’t completely different.
 In fact, the inventory-based model is an extension of the original model with the introduction of an inventory system, and therefore, the name.

-Unlike the original plan – where the ordered items are delivered straight from the store – the items are first moved to a local warehouse, where they are scrutinised for quality.
-The items are packed and sent to the customer only after the items successfully pass the quality checks.
+Unlike the original plan, where the ordered items are delivered straight from the store, the items are first moved to a local warehouse, where they are scrutinized for quality.
+The items are packed and sent to the customer only after the items successfully passed the quality checks.

-At present, Blinkit is present in over 20 cities.
+As of March 2025, Blinkit operated in approximately 153 cities across India.
 In these cities, Blinkit has store partners almost every 2 kilometres.

 It claims to prepare an order for dispatch in less than two minutes to ensure rapid delivery of ordered items.
 Blinkit has worked extensively on upgrading its tech and enhancing the efficiency of its in-store planning, which helped them to hasten its packaging and delivery times.